How Many Cups In 8 Ounces Of Sour Cream

 The Science Behind Sour Cream: Composition and Density

 Sour cream is a dairy product made by fermenting cream with certain bacteria.
-The fermentation process introduces lactic acid, giving sour cream its characteristic tangy flavor and thick consistency.
+But the fermentation process introduces lactic acid, giving sour cream its characteristic tangy flavor and thick consistency.
 The fat content, typically ranging from 18% to 30%, contributes significantly to its density.
 The higher the fat content, the less dense the sour cream, resulting in a slightly larger volume for a given weight.

 Frequently Asked Questions (FAQ)